 These puzzles are made right here in Boulder, and you’ll find new ones all the time.

 This is not a typical shop.
-Infinitely Simple is actually a social enterprise located inside the First Congregational Church, just off the mall.
+Mindful Works (formerly Infinitely Simple) is actually a social enterprise located inside the First Congregational Church, just off the mall.
 It provides work and training for people recovering from mental health difficulties.
 They design and hand-make beautiful meditation and yoga products, such as meditation cushions, yoga bolsters and eye pillows.
 The little shop also makes pillows, skirts and more.

-We love Infinitely Simple because it provides useful wellness products while contributing to other people’s well-being too.
+We love Mindful Works because it provides useful wellness products while contributing to other people’s well-being too.